agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

 Declaring instances
 ~~~~~~~~~~~~~~~~~~~

-A seen above, instance arguments in the context are available when solving
+As seen above, instance arguments in the context are available when solving
 instance arguments, but you also need to be able to
 define top-level instances for concrete types.
 This is done using the
 ``instance`` keyword, which starts a :ref:`block <lexical-structure-layout>` in